sphinx-doc/sphinx/doc/tutorial/index.rst

 .. warning::

-   Every document should belong to a *toctree*.
-Otherwise, Sphinx will emit a ``WARNING: document isn't included in any toctree``, and the end result will depend on the builder.
-For the HTML builder, the page will not be linked from anywhere (therefore it will not be discoverable), whereas for the PDF builder, it will not be included at all.
+   Documents outside a *toctree* will result in ``WARNING: document isn't included in any toctree`` messages during the build process, and will be unreachable for users.

 Adding cross-references
 ~~~~~~~~~~~~~~~~~~~~~~~